 Mortgage rates are rising faster than they have in more than a decade

-The interest rate on a 30-year mortgage, the loan most Americans use to buy a home, has surged to 4.8% from 4.5% just a week ago — the fastest increase in more than a decade.
+The average interest rate for a 30-year mortgage in the U.S. has risen to 4.67%, up sharply from 4.42% a week ago, Freddie Mac said Thursday.

+The cost of home loans has surged over the last year, especially after the Federal Reserve announced earlier month that it was raising its short-term borrowing rate for the first time since 2018.
+A year ago, a fixed-rate 30-year mortgage — the most common loan for Americans buying a home — averaged 3.18%.
+The rate on a 15-year mortgage now averages 3.83%, up from 3.63% last week and 2.45% a year ago, according to Freddie Mac.

-Mortgage rates haven't risen this quickly since February 2011, according to the Mortgage Bankers Association.
+The Mortgage Bankers Association pegs the average rate on a conventional home loan at an even stiffer 4.8%.
+Mortgage rates haven't risen this quickly since February 2011, according to the group.
 That is compounding the difficulty of buying a home, with Mike Fratantoni, the trade group's chief economist, also noting the shortage of properties for sale.
 The 4.8% rate on a standard loan is the highest since December 2018.

 Mortgage rates are rising as residential real estate prices also continue to increase, pushing the dream of homeownership beyond the means of many middle-class Americans, who must compete against investors and higher-income buyers.